Cotton Petroleum Corp. v. New Mexico

 Cotton Petroleum Corp. v.
-New Mexico, 490 U.S. 163 (1989), was a United States Supreme Court case that decided states may impose taxes on non-Tribal commercial activity that takes place on Tribal land.
+New Mexico, 490 U.S. 163 (1989), was a United States Supreme Court case that decided states may impose taxes on non-tribal commercial activity that takes place on tribal land.

 Background

-This case followed the earlier Supreme Court ruling in Merrion v.
-Jicarilla Apache Tribe (1982).
-In that case the high court approved of the Jicarilla Apache charging a severance tax for oil extraction on tribal land.
+The case followed the earlier Supreme Court ruling Merrion v.
+Jicarilla Apache Tribe (1982), which approved of the Jicarilla Apache charging a severance tax for oil extraction on tribal land.